nanojsx/nano/README.md

 ## Features

-The best about nano-jsx is the **small bundle size**.
-It builds, although is sound crazy, a even smaller bundle size than Svelte!
+The best about Nano JSX is the **small bundle size**.
+It builds, although is sound crazy, bundles as small as svelte!

 ### More Features